liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 attribute on its `SurfBoard` entity, you rebuild the services.
 Service Builder regenerates the `SurfBoardService` interface, adding the `@JSONWebService` annotation to it.
-This annotation tells the portal that the interface's public methods are to be exposed as JSON Web Services, making them a part of the plugin's JSON API.
+This annotation tells the portal that the interface's public methods are to be exposed as JSON web services, making them a part of the plugin's JSON API.

 By default, scanning of the portlet's services is disabled.
 To enable scanning,